gautamMalu/ThingSpeak_tweet/README.md

 This simple api uses twitter's api to post tweet about current sensor value given channel number at https://thingspeak.com/

-Publicly availabe channels  https://thingspeak.com/channels/public For private channel you have to also pass API key in url as
+Publicly availabe channels  https://thingspeak.com/channels/public

+For a private channel you have to also pass API key in url as
 	url='http://api.thingspeak.com/channels/channel_number/feed.json?key="API_KEY"'

 To post Tweets it uses Twython python library https://github.com/ryanmcgrath/twython